Don Pepin Garcia

-Don Pepín García is a brand of handmade premium cigar owned by El Rey de los Habanos, Inc.
+Don Pepín García is a brand of cigar owned by El Rey de los Habanos, Inc.

 History

 The Don Pepin Garcia brand was created by José "Pepín" García and is manufactured at the El Rey de los Habanos factory in the Little Havana section of Miami, Florida, and at the factory in Estelí, Nicaragua, Tabacalera Cubana.

 Description

 The Don Pepin Garcia brand currently consists of three labels of different strengths and flavors.
 All use Nicaraguan tobaccos in varying combinations.
 All boxes are stamped with a date code.

 Don Pepin Garcia (Blue Label)

-This was the first of the three ranges (the second was the Series JJ) to be produced, and consists of six Vitolas and one limited release (the Lancero) produced for Puff 'N' Stuff Cigars Decatur, Ga.
+This was the first of the three ranges (the second was the Series JJ) to be produced, and consists of six Vitolas and one limited release (the Lancero) produced for Puff 'N' Stuff Cigars, Decatur, Ga.
 These are full-bodied cigars and are not recommended for a beginning smoker.
 The wrapper is an oily Nicaraguan Corojo Oscuro leaf, described as cinnamon in color.
 The cigars come packed 25 to a cedar box, uncelloed (as of recently, Summer of '07 Celloed).
 The band is blue with gold lettering.
 The center has "Don Pepin Garcia" in gold on a blue field inside a round red and gold border, with Don Pepín's signature (reduced) below the name.
 Each wing has the U. S. and Cuban flags within roundels, overlapping.